 Next stop is 5 countries that not only have a McDonalds, but you will probably be surprised to see that they do.

 We present 5 strange places where you can buy get fries with that.

 Venezuela – They might have a pseudo-communist leader in President Maduro and massive inflation, but they do got McDonalds in Venezuela.
 Arrived in 1985 there are 133 branches of Mcdonalds in Venezuela.

 Cuba – OK, so this one is a bit of a cheat as the McDonalds in question is at the military base in Guantanamo Bay, which is dejure US territory.
 This means that you cannot visit McDonalds in Cuba.
 The main Cuban fast food chain is called El Rapido, which is much better as you can buy rum there!

 India – So, India like cows a lot therefore a Big Mac wouldn’t be the first ting you’d expect to find.
 McDonalds do like to innovate, so they use lamb.
-I have yet to try it, but I did once had a lamb whopper in India, which was amazing.
+I have yet to try it, but I did once have a lamb whopper in India, which was amazing.
 McDonalds India shows how adaptable the company can be to local tastes and customs.

 Saudi Arabia/Kuwait/UAE etc – Basically McDonalds is throughout the middle-east and is really popular.
 Quite funny when you consider the duality of also hating everything American

 Iraq – Another cheat along the Cuba lines.
 McDonalds in Iraq exists in the Green Zone (the American bit).
 Amusingly there s a knock off Iraqi McDonalds brand called MaDonal.